Jhinge9/hello-world/README.md

-# hello-world new edition
+hello-world 2nd edition
-hello world repository for learning now has a new edition written by Jhinge classmates!
-This is simpler in usage:))
+hello world repository is my learning repository on github!!
+I love makeing new changes for experimenting.